Hypertext Markup Language

 A Minimal HTML File

-Now, let's create a webpage using HTML, a markup language designed for defining documents to be displayed in a browser.
+Let's create a webpage using HTML, a markup language designed for defining documents to be displayed in a browser.
 We briefly touched on HTML in the first section of the JavaScript chapter, but now we will dive deeper.

 Markup languages provide rules for defining the type of information contained in a document.
-Markup languages differ from programming languages - while markup languages enable the creation of displayable documents, programming languages offer much more powerful capabilities.
-Therefore HTML is a markup language and JavaScript is a programming language.
+Markup languages differ from programming languages—while markup languages enable the creation of displayable documents, programming languages offer much more powerful capabilities.
+Therefore, HTML is a markup language and JavaScript is a programming language.

-Now write some minimal useful HTML to display two hardcoded tasks:
+Now, create a file named index.html in the project directory and write some minimal useful HTML to display two hardcoded tasks:

-<!doctype html>
+<!DOCTYPE html>

 <html lang="en">